UPDATED POLICIES AND PROCEDURES EFFECTIVE APRIL 1, 2015

 See the Thesis Deadlines page; it contains a calendar of deadlines for this semester with explanations of each of deadline.

-Do we need to take the without-risk deadline seriously?
+Do we need to take the submission deadline seriously?

 YES!
 Never count on graduating if you submit after that deadline.

-What are my chances for having my thesis reviewed in time to graduate this semester if I submit it after the without-risk deadline?
+What are my chances for having my thesis reviewed in time to graduate this semester if I submit it after the submission deadline?

 You can increase your chances of getting your thesis approved by using the thesis template and following the SDSU formatting rules precisely or by using Montezuma Publishing.